Dylan in Chronological Order of writing (not in the order of recording)

 - Love Minus Zero (Love)

-- California (blues)
+- California (Blues, moving on)

 - She Belongs to Me (Love) See also “She Belongs to Me – the reinterpretation of Greek Mythology”